tomshaw/electricgrid/README.md

 ## Features

-1. **Easy Installation**: The package provides a simple command for installation and updates.
+1. **Easy Installation**: Use a simple command for installation and package updates.

 2. **Columns**: Add columns to your grid with various options including sortable, styleable, exportable and visible.